NVIDIA/vr-capture-replay/README.md

 The VCR root directory contains scripts to generate a solution `generate_solution.cmd` and to perform a complete build `build.cmd`.
 CMAke 3.5 or higher is required.

+Build files will be generated into the `_build` directory, the VCR package will be generated into the `_out` directory.

 # VCR User guide

 ## Workflow